tannonk/muss/README.md

 - `param_search.py`
   - prepares and runs new parameter search on Newsela sentence aligned data sets
 - `compute_label_scores_on_corpus.py`
-  - applies preprocessor scores to a set of complex-simple sentence pairs
+  - applies preprocessor scores to a set of complex-simple sentence pairs (NOTE: this should be updated to the original preprocessor functions rather than self-implemented scorers)
+- can run inference on a file with hard-coded control token parameters, making evaluation of different control token values easier.

 Other changes were made to the mining pipeline and supporting scripts in order to run on our infrastructure.
 - `scripts/mine_sequences.py`